Diablo IV: How to Build Apocalypse Warlock – Season of Infernal Chaos

 Bosses and Pits

-Boss play is where many players misread the build.
-Apocalypse is not just “walk in and instantly delete everything” unless your gear is far above the content.
-On bosses, the skill test is recognizing when to build high and when to cash out early.
-Save your larger detonation windows for moments when you can stay on target and avoid losing uptime to mechanics.
-In Pits, the same rule applies.
-A sloppy 40-stack cast because you panicked is usually worse than surviving two more seconds and landing a much larger hit with proper positioning.
+Boss play is where players misread Apocalypse.
+It is not “walk in and delete everything” unless your gear far outscales the content.
+On bosses the test is recognizing when to build high and when to cash out early: save your largest detonation windows for moments you can stay on target without losing uptime to mechanics.
+In Pits the same rule holds — a panicked small cast is usually worse than surviving two more seconds and landing a much larger hit from a clean position.

 FinalBoss // Gear